Estate Settlement Attorneys in Philadelphia, Pennsylvania

 The personal representative is charged with the actual administration of an estate, and has the responsibility for performing all functions that are required.
 This includes following the directions of the decedent (the deceased person) if there is a will, or following the requirements of the law if there is not a will.
 The representative also gathers information about the assets of the estate and the debts, notifies the beneficiaries under the will or the intestate heirs, pays all debts and expenses as well as inheritance taxes, and distributes the assets to the beneficiaries.

-Should I have a Philadelphia estate planning lawyer to assist in the administration of the estate?
+Should I have an attorney to assist in the administration of the estate?

 As a practical matter, it is very difficult for a non lawyer to correctly follow the required procedures in administering an estate without the assistance of an attorney.
 The personal representative selects the attorney for the estate, often the same attorney who prepared the will.
-A Philadelphia estate planning lawyer can also be located by calling the Pennsylvania Bar Association’s Lawyer Referral Service toll-free at 1-800-692-7375.
+An attorney can also be located by calling the Pennsylvania Bar Association’s Lawyer Referral Service toll-free at 1-800-692-7375.
 Most counties have this same service at the local level.
 Check your yellow pages under “attorneys” for more details.

 At the beginning, all assets of the estate, including personal possessions and real estate are inventoried and sometimes physically gathered.
 All of the beneficiaries (if there is a will) or heirs (if there is no will) are located.
 They are told that they were named in the will or have a legal right to receive an inheritance.
 Funeral expenses, debts, state and federal taxes are paid, and necessary tax returns are filed.